Dixie Dean: Everton

 Dean's greatest point of note is that he is still the only player in English football to score 60 league goals in one season (1927–28).
 At that season's end he was 21 years old.
 Middlesbrough's George Camsell, who holds the highest goals-to-games ratio for England, had scored 59 league goals the previous season, although this was in the Second Division.

-In that 1927-28 season Everton won the First Division title.
-When they were relegated to Second Division in 1930 Dean stayed with them.
+In that 1927–28 season, Everton won the First Division title.
+When they were relegated to the Second Division in 1930, Dean stayed with them.
 The club went on to immediately win the Second Division in 1931, followed by the First Division again in 1932.
-They then immediately won the FA Cup in 1933 (in which he scored in the final) – a sequence unmatched since.
+They then won the FA Cup in 1933 (in which he scored in the final) – a sequence unmatched since.

 In December 1933, Dean issued a public appeal to have stolen goods returned to him.
 The Times issued a statement: "Dixie Dean, the Everton and England forward appeals to the thief who robbed him of an international cap and presentation clock to return them.
-His house in Caldy Road, Walton, Liverpool was entered in his absence over Christmas, and the thief left behind gold watches and jewelry (sic)."
+His house in Caldy Road, Walton, Liverpool was entered in his absence over Christmas, and the thief left behind gold watches and jewellery (sic)."
 By then, Dean was captain of the side.
 However, the harsh physical demands of the game (as it was played then) took their toll and he was dropped from the first team in 1937.

+Dean's 310 First Division goals for Everton remain as the record for most goals for a single club in English football's top tier.

-Later teams
+Later career

 Dean went on to play for Notts County for one season, in which he scored three goals in nine games.
-At age 32, Dean signed for Irish team Sligo Rovers in January 1939 to help the club in their FAI Cup campaign.
-On his arrival, the Railway station in Sligo was said to be filled with locals trying to catch a glimpse of him.
+At age 32, Dean signed for Irish club Sligo Rovers in January 1939 to help the club in their FAI Cup campaign.
+On his arrival, the railway station in Sligo was said to be filled with locals trying to catch a glimpse of him.
 Dean scored ten goals in seven games for the club, including five in a 7–1 win over Waterford (which remains a club record for the most goals scored in a single game).
 He also played in four Cup matches, scoring once (in the 1–1 final against Shelbourne, who won the replay 1–0).
 Dean's runner-up medal was later stolen from his hotel room; on a return trip to Ireland to watch Rovers 39 years later in the 1978 FAI Cup final, a package was delivered to his hotel room with the medal inside.
-He is considered a legend at The Showgrounds (Sligo) and is featured in the club's outdoor museum.
+He is considered a legend at The Showgrounds and is featured in the club's outdoor museum.

-Dean ended his professional playing days with Hurst (now Ashton United) in the Cheshire County League 1939–40 season, managing two games (and one goal) before the outbreak of war truncated his career.
+Dean ended his professional playing days with Cheshire County League club Hurst (now Ashton United) in the 1939–40 season, managing two games and one goal before the outbreak of war ended his career.
 He made his debut in a 4–0 loss to Stalybridge Celtic; 5,600 people attended the game, paying sixpence, earning the club gate receipts of £140.